Retropikzel/foreign-c/README.md

   - The name of the dynamic library file you want to load
   - Without the "lib" in front of it
   - Without the ".so" or ".dll" at the end
-- addition-versions - (list string...)
+- additional-versions - (list string...)
   - For example (list ".0" ".1")
-- addition-paths - (list string...)
+- additional-paths - (list string...)
   - Any additional paths you want to search for the library
   - For example (list "./mylibs")